-Effective 1 Oct 19, IAW Section 552 Public Law 115-232, John S. McCain National Defense Authorization Act (NDAA) for Fiscal Year 2019, Individualized Initial Counseling between the service member and a transition counselor is now the official start to the transition process.
+Individualized Initial Counseling between the Service member and transition counselor is now the official start to the transition process.
 IC should take place NLT 365 days prior to separation/retirement from military service.
-Prior to the IC session, service members will complete their personal self-assessment and begin the development of their Individual Transition Plan to identify their unique needs of the transition process and post-transition goals.
-At the conclusion of this appointment members will have an established transition plan to include scheduled appointments for the required corresponding requirements.
+Prior to the IC session, members will receive an email reminder with instructions to complete their personal self-assessment to identify their unique needs and transition goals.
+At the conclusion of this appointment members will have an established transition plan to include scheduled appointments for all remaining requirements.

-IC is conducted by individual appointment at the Scott AFB Airman & Family Readiness Center (A&FRC) every Tuesday & Thursday with one hour appointment blocks available from 0800 1100.
-Register at www.scottafrc.com thru Appointment Plus.
+IC is conducted by individual appointment in-person or via ZoomGov at the Scott AFB Airman & Family Readiness Center (A&FRC) every Tuesday & Thursday with one hour appointment blocks available from 0800-1100.

-Once the IC is complete, preseparation counseling commences and must also be completed NLT 365 days prior to separation/retirement; therefore, members are encouraged to complete their IC 13-15 months prior to separation/retirement.
-Preseparation counseling covers by-law information to include benefits, entitlements and resources for eligible transitioning service members.
-Caregivers and spouses are especially encouraged to attend preseparation counseling with their service member.
+Once IC is complete, preseparation counseling commences and must also be completed NLT 365 days prior to separation/retirement.
+Preseparation counseling covers by-law information to include benefits, entitlements and resources for eligible transitioning Service members.
+Caregivers and spouses are especially encouraged to attend preseparation counseling with their Service member.

 This multi-day course provides members with information and skills needed for a successful transition.
 This workshop is broken down as follows:

-Day 1: DOD Transition Day - This portion of TAP includes curriculum modules on building resiliency by managing your own transition (MyTransition), a Military Occupational Code Crosswalk to help define and translate military skills and the Financial Plan for Transition module, which fulfills the mandated financial literacy requirement.
-(Required for all – no exemptions)
+Day 1: DoD Transition Day: Managing Your Transition, Military Occupational Crosswalk & Financial Planning For Transition – This portion of TAP includes curriculum modules on building resiliency by managing your own transition (MyTransition), a Military Occupational Code Crosswalk to help define and translate military skills and the Financial Plan for Transition module, which fulfills the mandated financial literacy requirement.

-Day 2: VA Benefits and Services (Required for all – no exemptions)
+Day 2- VA Benefits & Services (Required For All – No Exemptions)

-**Preseparation Counseling & TAP Curriculum workshop will be scheduled during members IC appointment.
+**Preseparation Counseling, TAP Curriculum workshop & Capstone will be scheduled during members IC appointment.

-** INDIVIDUALIZED INITIAL COUNSELING, PRESEPARATION COUNSELING, TAP DAYS 1-2 & CAPSTONE REQUIRED FOR ALL SERVICE MEMBERS, NO EXEMPTIONS.
+** INDIVIDUALIZED INITIAL COUNSELING, PRESEPARATION COUNSELING, TAP DAY 1/VA BENEFITS & SERVICES & CAPSTONE REQUIRED FOR ALL SERVICE MEMBERS, NO EXEMPTIONS.